Quantum Error Correction for Beginners

 We not only covered the basic aspects of QEC through specific examples, but also we have briefly discussed how physical errors influence quantum computation and how these processes are interpreted within the context of QEC.
 One of the more important aspects of this review is the discussion related to the stabilizer formalism, circuit synthesis and fault-tolerant circuit construction.
 Stabilizers are arguably the most useful theoretical formalism in QEC as once it is sufficiently understood, most of the important properties of error correcting codes can be investigated and understood largely by inspection.

-The study of quantum error correction and fault-tolerance is still and active area of QIP research.
-Although the library of quantum codes and error correction techniques are vast there is still a significant disconnect between the abstract framework of quantum coding and the more physically realistic implementation of error correction for large scale quantum information.
+The study of QEC and fault-tolerance is still and active area of QIP research.
+Although the library of quantum codes and error correction techniques are vast there is still a significant disconnect between the abstract framework of quantum coding and the more physically realistic implementation of error correction for large-scale quantum information processing.

 There are several future possibilities for the direction of quantum information processing.
 Even with the development of many of these advanced techniques, the physical construction and accuracy of current qubit fabrication is still insufficient to obtain any benefit from QEC.
 Many in the field now acknowledge that the future development of quantum computation will most likely split into two broad categories.
-The first is arguably the more physically realistic, namely few qubit application in quantum simulation.
+The first is arguably the more physically realistic, namely small qubit applications in quantum simulation.